haas36u/industrialisation_web/docs/README.md

-# Email checker - industrialisation_web
+# Presentation

+Hello !
+This is a new project.

-## How can I contribute ?
+# How can I contribute ?

 We accept contributions via Pull Requests on Github.

 Just be careful about :

-- **Add tests!** - Your patch probably won't be accepted if it doesn't have tests.
-Any new tests must be placed in the tests/OpenCFP directory and properly namespaced at OpenCFP\Test.
-There will be an ongoing effort to move remaining tests from tests/unit into that namespace.
+- **Add tests!** - Your patch probably won't be accepted if it doesn't have tests

 - **Tests must be clear in meaning** - We value clarity in meaning / purposes behind tests.
 If there is excessive setup required for a test, it should be hidden behind an intention-revealing (and possibly re-usable) method.